microsoft/google-play-vsts-extension/docs/vsts-README.md

 9. **Deobfuscation Path** *(String, Optional)* - The path to the proguard mapping.txt file to upload.

 10. **Rollout Fraction** *(String, Optional)* - The percentage of users the specified APK will be released to for the specified 'Track'.
 It can be increased later with the 'Google Play - Increase Rollout' task.
+To publish as a draft set value to -1.

 11. **Metadata Root Directory** *(String, Required)* - Root directory for metadata related files.
 Becomes available after enabling the `Update Metadata` option.
 Expects a format similar to fastlane’s [supply tool](https://github.com/fastlane/fastlane/tree/master/supply#readme) which is summarized below: